-In an effort to stop the Dakota Access Pipeline earlier this year, individuals and institutions pulled their money out of the mega-banks that were funding this destructive pipeline, that threatens American Indian lands and the drinking water of millions of people, while accelerating climate change emissions.
+In an effort to stop the Dakota Access Pipeline several years ago, individuals and institutions pulled their money out of the mega-banks that were funding this destructive pipeline, threatening American Indian lands and the drinking water of millions of people, while accelerating climate change emissions.

 Role of Green America

 Green America launched our Break Up with Your Mega-Bank campaign in the years leading up to 2008 financial crisis.
 We focused primarily on the abusive, fraudulent, and deceptive practices of the big banks that have wreaked financial havoc on millions of individuals, families, and communities – especially those with the least wealth.
 At the same time, we called on the megabanks to end their financing of fossil fuels.

 Over time, the big banks have agreed to increase their clean energy investments and more recently, many have made public announcements about getting their portfolios to “net zero” emissions by 2050.

 To date, however, the positive steps by the big banks are still greatly outweighed by their continuing support for dirty energy.

 Fortunately, more and more organizations are adopting “move your money” campaigns, urging the public to stop banking with the big banks, especially Bank of America, Citi, JPMorgan Chase, and Wells Fargo.